zahid58/zahid58.github.io/pages/about.md

 <h7 align="justify">
 As cliché as it may sound, I've been a technophile for as long as I can remember.
 I believe this fascination for science and technology has guided me throughout my journey to today.
 I am currently a MSc student at the University of Saskatchewan.
 I am funded through working as a Teaching/Research Assistant and will be conducting research in the field of Computer Vision and Deep Learning under the supervision of Dr. Mrigank Rochan.
 Previously, I served as a Lecturer in the dept. of Computer Science and Engineering at Islamic University of Technology (IUT).
 I also worked as a Machine Learning Engineer at Apurba Technologies Ltd where I worked on Bangla OCR systems.
 <br/><br/>
 My primary research field is Computer Vision, Deep Learning and their real-life applications.
 I am interested to develop robust and efficient algorithms for visual recognition and interpretation that are effective across various domains in the real-world and can understand human appearance, behaviors, and interactions in an interpretable manner.
 My final year BSc thesis was on "Efficient Violence Detection from Surveillance Footage" (Published in IJCNN 2021).
+<br/><br/>
-Currently, I am continuing research in this field at USask.
+At the University of Saskatchewan, I am continuing research in the field of Computer Vision.
 <br/>
 </h7>
 <br/>